4n0nymou3/cf-vless-config-builder/README_EN.md

 - One-click dedicated QR Code display for each config — generated fully offline with no external service or API required
 - Unique naming for every single link-format config (including protocol, IP number, and port) so no two configs share the same name
 - A "🔄 Clear All & Start Over" button for instantly restoring the panel to its initial state and securely wiping all entered information — suited for use on public or shared computers
+- Step-by-step guide for connecting a custom domain to the Worker (entirely through Cloudflare's official dashboard, with no token or extra setup required in TCB)

 ## Limitations